205Asura/FPGA-Electric-Piano/README.md

 6. Press keys 'q' to ']' on your USB keyboard to play notes.

-7. Use BTNU/BTND on Basys 3 to shift up/down an octave.
+7. Use BTNU/BTND on Basys 3 to shift up/down music tone.

-## Future Improvements
+## ⏳ Future Improvements
 - Add polyphony
 - Changing timbre using sine-wave
-- Visual feedback using LEDs or 7-segment display for current octave/note.

 Feel free to contribute or report issues!